 Lastly, don’t concern yourself with people who are not working towards the end-goal.
 Once everything and everyone is aligned, they will voluntarily ostracize themselves for being such bad fits in the new culture.

 Before you finish drinking that pitcher of Kool-Aid

 If you’re someone interviewing for a job — God-willing they give you a chance to ask questions — I highly encourage asking about the mission of the company, what their long term goals are, and what they’re currently doing to achieve both.

 Hopefully, you get interviewed by a number of people so you get to see if everyone’s aligned.
 If the first interviewer, usually someone from Human Resources, can’t easily answer the supposedly easy questions and has to pull someone in, take that as a hint of a possibly misaligned company culture.
 Exit gracefully and consider other options.

 If you’re a CEO or someone assigned to turn around your company’s culture, you have two important things to do: (1) make sure everyone is aligned with the mission and vision of the company, and (2) make sure they can answer questions from applicants or whoever outside the company without having to pull someone else in.

 At the end of the day, remember that culture cannot be forced.
-No matter how ridiculously expensive your espresso machine is [that it actually came with a barista] or how many mini-kitchens you have within the promixmity of your polished cement floors, no matter how flexible you have become in your working hours — or how many vacation leaves you wholeheartedly allow your people to take, the superficial things can never replace authentic culture that’s built on everyone’s authentic appreciation of the company’s mission and purpose.
+No matter how ridiculously expensive your espresso machine is [that it actually came with a barista] or how many mini-kitchens you have within the proximity of your polished cement floors, no matter how flexible you have become in your working hours — or how many vacation leaves you wholeheartedly allow your people to take, the superficial things can never replace authentic culture that’s built on everyone’s genuine appreciation of the company’s mission and purpose.